issueapp/spring/issues/rebalance/data/gut-instinct.md

   <article id="item6" class="page stack">
     <div class="content">
       <h2>6.
 THE INTESTINAL MICROFLORA CAN BE IMPROVED BY THE INGESTION OF PROBIOTICS LIKE ACTIVIA.</h2>
       <p>Probiotics are the ‘friendly’ microorganisms (either bacteria or yeast) that help keep a balance of healthy microflora in your gut.
-Probiotics can be found in foods such as milk and yogurt and are also available in supplement form.
-Pure by Activia yogurt has been specially formulated to contain an exclusive probiotic culture called Bifidus Regularis®, which is proven to help reduce digestive discomfort.</p>
+Probiotics can be found in foods such as milk and yoghurt.
+Pure by Activia yoghurt has been specially formulated to contain an exclusive probiotic culture called Bifidus ActiRegularis®, which is proven to help improve digestive wellbeing.</p>
     </div>
   </article>
   <article id="item7" class="page stack">
     <div class="content">
       <h2>7.
-LIVE CULTURES NEED TO SURVIVE FOR 10 DAYS IN YOUR GUT TO BE EFFECTIVE.</h2>
+LIVE CULTURES NEED TO SURVIVE UNTIL THE END OF THE DIGESTIVE SYSTEM TO WORK EFFECTIVELY IN IMPROVING DIGESTIVE COMFORT.</h2>
-      <p>Bifidus ActiRegularis® is a specially formulated probiotic that has been proven to survive during digestion in the intestine for a period of 10 days.
-It withstands the attacks of strong stomach acids arriving in the large intestine as a live culture that remains active.</p>
+      <p>Bifidus ActiRegularis® is a specially formulated probiotic that has been proven to survive until the end of the digestive system, withstanding attacks of strong stomach acids to arrive in the large intestine as a live culture that remains active.</p>
     </div>
   </article>
   <article id="item8" class="page stack">